Subir008/JDBC/README.md

 			System.out.println(res.getString(3));
 		}

-* For Updating -> It will give integer value, i.e. how many rows is effected.
+* For Updating -> It will give integer value, i.e. 1 or 0 , if the program execution done it will give output as 1 , if the execution fails it will give output as 0.
-* For Deleting ->It will give integer value, i.e. how many rows is effected.
+* For Deleting ->It will give integer value, i.e. 1 or 0 , if the program execution done it will give output as 1 , if the execution fails it will give output as 0.

 * **Close the Connection**